 Q: My 4-year-old son is allergic to peanuts and tree nuts, and we recently learned he also has grass allergies.
-Our family doctor said to give him a daily antihistamine during grass-pollen season, but our allergist said not to, because it could mask symptoms of anaphylaxis.
+Our family doctor said to give him a daily antihistamine during grass-pollen season.
+However, our allergist said not to, because it could mask symptoms of anaphylaxis.
 What should we do?

-Dr. Sharma: Many children with food allergies also have hay fever and may benefit from a daily non-sedating antihistamine if the hay fever symptoms are bothersome.
+Dr. Sharma: Many children with food allergies also have hay fever.
+If the hay fever symptoms are bothersome, they may benefit from a daily non-sedating antihistamine.

 Antihistamines should never be used alone or in place of epinephrine for the treatment of anaphylaxis.

-While antihistamines might help treat symptoms of a mild allergic reaction, such as an itchy mouth, a few hives around the mouth or face, or mild itching, they do not relieve severe respiratory symptoms, gastrointestinal symptoms or shock.
+Where antihistamines might help is with treating symptoms of a mild allergic reaction, such as an itchy mouth, a few hives around the mouth or face, or mild itching.
+They cannot, however, relieve severe respiratory symptoms, gastrointestinal symptoms or anaphylactic shock.

 Epinephrine is the only first-line treatment for anaphylaxis.
 Taking an antihistamine for severe allergic symptoms could result in a delay in administering epinephrine, and that delay increases the risk of a life-threatening reaction.